Don't Hang Outdoor Christmas Lights Till You’ve Read these 10 Safety Tips

 One of the main factors in defective fairy lights is improper storage.
 Tangled lights can damage the fragile bulbs, so safe storage will help ensure the lights survive until the following Christmas.

-However, the fairy lights don’t typically come in anything other than a cardboard box or plastic tub, so you will have to get creative.
+However, fairy lights rarely come packaged in anything other than a cardboard box or plastic tub, so you may need to get creative.

 Safe storage reduces the likelihood of damage and tangles, so your outdoor Christmas lights are ready to go next holiday season.

-If you need an outdoors powerpoint installed or your switchboard upgraded for higher electrical capacity, call Metropolitan.
+If you need an outdoor powerpoint installed or your switchboard upgraded for higher electrical capacity, call Metropolitan Electrical Contractors.
 Our team of electricians are on call 24/7 to upgrade your home for safer Christmas lights, and we can be at your door in no time at all.